-Comprised up of the VP of Finance & Treasurer, the Executive Director, Director of Events & Meetings and the current Vice President of Alliance, this committee will review current Alliance contracts from service vendors and other vendors to identify and minimize any duplication of services.
+Comprised up of the VP of Finance & Treasurer, Vice President of Education and Engagement, Executive Director, and the Director of Events & Meetings, this committee will review current Alliance contracts from service vendors and other vendors to identify and minimize any duplication of services.
 Periodic Request for Proposals (RFPs) may be developed from this group.
 Evaluation and selection based on RFP process and other processes should consider fiscal responsibility, the need for continuity, and the value of a strong partnership relationship.
-The Alliance Conference Team will also be involved as needed throughout the process.